 All Authority employees may participate in a deferred compensation program designated as an Internal Revenue Code Section 457 plan.
 This program enables employees to contribute a portion of their salary, on a tax-deferred basis, to group variable annuity contracts.
-The assets and related liabilities of the plan are recorded at the assets' market values and are excluded from the Authority's statement of net position.
+The assets and related liabilities of the plan are recorded at the assets' market values and are excluded from the Authority's statements of net position.
 The Authority has no obligation to make contributions to the deferred compensation program.
 The Authority remits deferred compensation amounts withheld from employees' salaries to an outside fiduciary agent who administers the program and invests program assets as instructed by each of the participants.
-Assets in such program amounted to approximately \$46 million at May 31, 2016.
+Assets in such program amounted to approximately \$53 million and \$46 million at May 31, 2017 and 2016, respectively.